thinktandem/thinktandem.io/src/content/articles/testing-headless-websites.md

 ```
 You should be able to copy/paste this directly.
 What we're doing here isrequiring the talkback package, setting some options, creating a NodeJS HTTP server using talkback, and then booting that server up to listen on port 80.
 We're doing a few things to note in the options:
 1. We're setting some ignore headers and ignoring the body.
-Your mileage may vary on what headers to ignore, but the set I picked here seemed to give me reliable results
+Your mileage may vary on what headers to ignore, but the set I picked here seemed to give me reliable results.
 2. We've set some environment variables to allow some control of the proxy without having to modify the proxy itself.

 Make sure the tapes directory is setup by running `mkdir -p test/tapes`.
 Once that is setup, we need to alter our `.env` file and rebuild.